-Joanne, a thirty-six-year-old mother of four, learned cooking and business skills through WIN, and today runs a colourful café-bar in the heart of Monrovia's thriving market area.
+Joanne, a 36-year-old mother of four, learned cooking and business skills through WIN, and today runs a colourful café-bar in the heart of Monrovia's thriving market area.

 It is hard to imagine her previous life, without work or a husband and with no hope of getting money to feed her four children.
 Rather than dwelling on the long hours she spent at home, brooding during that time, Joanne prefers to speak about how she now has a profession and a skill.

-Since its creation in 2009, the Women Training and Integration (WIN) project run by the Liberian Red Cross has trained over 1,200 vulnerable women and girls from Monrovia's slum communities in tailoring, catering, and cosmetology.
+Since its creation in 2009, the WIN project run by the Liberian Red Cross has trained over 1,200 vulnerable women and girls from Monrovia's slum communities in tailoring, catering and cosmetology.